Jack White (Irish socialist): Tolstoyan

 Finding himself adrift—teaching English in Bohemia was followed by a succession of farm-labouring jobs in England—White sought to conform to Tolstoy's Sermon-on-the-Mount vision of a simple life.
 While from the start remaining "clear" of teetotalism, White concluded that attempts to codify the ideas of the great Russian writer (whose first injunction was for each to follow his own conscience) were a mistake.
 In 1911, attracted by the government promise of free farm land, White left for Canada.

 After enduring the rigours of a logging camp, he returned to England early in 1912.
 The Whites moved into a back-to-the-land community, Whiteway, in the Cotswolds, an early breakaway from a Tolstoyan community at Purleigh in Essex.
 Associated with Francis Sedlak (who had visited Tolstoy in Russia and returned to England on foot), it prized individual expression and freedom from convention.
 It was from here that White was recalled to Ireland by the death of his father in June 1912.

 Protestant home ruler

 "Protestantism and Home Rule"

 Already, in advance of his return, White had assailed the Ulster Unionists as they organised under Edward Carson to resist a Home Rule parliament in Dublin.
-He wrote to the Belfast News Letter condemning the refusal of unionist crowds to let the Liberal minister Winston Churchill speak on Home Rule at the Ulster Hall—to grant their opponent a hearing—as an exercise in "Popery".
+He wrote to the Belfast News Letter condemning the refusal of unionist crowds to let the Liberal minister Winston Churchill speak on Home Rule at the Ulster Hall.
+The failure to grant their opponent a hearing was an exercise in "Popery".
 Finding that it alone was willing to publish his letter (in its paper the Ulster Guardian), White joined the Ulster Liberal Association.
 It was with the promise that he would "not be idle on the side of progress and Protestantism".
 At issue, he argued, was "liberty of reason", and the right "to be represented by self-government or Home Rule in a nation, just as a free reason gives self-control to an individual.